 About Steve Masters

-Steve Masters has a rare combination of skills that make him uniquely suited to help your organization take your advocacy, community development or government contract initiatives to the next level.
+Steve Masters has a rare combination of skills that make him uniquely suited to help your small business, union or nonprofit take your zoning project, local government issue or political campaign to the next level.

 Steve spent twelve years at the Philadelphia City Council where he drafted many ground breaking and innovative bills, including: